chr1573r/watchdog1337/README.md

 Watchdog reads host information from the file hosts.lst and settings from settings.cfg.
 It then pings all the hosts from hosts.lst in order and returns the exit code of the ping.
+You can choose whether this is done in parallel or sequential (default)

 If a host does not respond, the host is highlighted in red until it responds or are removed from hosts.lst.